 - Preheat oven to 180 degrees.

 - Wash and pit the cherries.

-- Whisk sugar, vanilla powder and eggs in a large bowl together.
-Mix almond powder, rice flour, potato starch and baking powder and incorporate to the batter Stir in the milk.
+- Whisk sugar, vanilla powder and eggs together in a large bowl together.
+Mix almond powder, rice flour, potato starch and baking powder and incorporate to the batter Stir in the cream.